objarni/eor/KNOWN_ISSUES.md

    new files will not be included in entr scan (entr -d flag?)
 * too many dependencies: bash, sh, entr, colordiff
 * after.txt/before.txt in /tmp folder feels like a hack
+* not possible to express complex patterns for grep/entr
+* cannot see how many files are scanned on boot
+* entr will not detect new files matching pattern